 According to Lindsay Livingston, a registered dietician and blogger behind the Lean Green Bean, adding eggs to your morning oatmeal is a great way to make the oats extra fluffy.
-Even better, you can use a microwave to zap this breakfast up in no time rather than waiting on the stove.
+Even better, you can use a microwave to zap this breakfast up in no time when you're in a hurry.

-Livingston used a whole egg for her oatmeal, but you can use just the egg whites if you’d like.
+Livingston uses a whole egg, but you can use just the egg whites if you’d like.
 She admits her first attempt was a little more egg-flavored than she’d been hoping for, but balancing it out with half a cup of milk helped bring the focus back to the oats.
 Of course, you can add whatever toppings you’d like to your own bowl, but Livingston went for even more protein with nut butter and some sweet fruit, cinnamon, and chocolate chips.

 This is a perfect idea for those who like to separate their yolks from the whites for breakfast or baking.
 If you don’t want that yolk to go to waste, this method transforms them into a cheese-like substance you can grate or slice onto any meal — or just enjoy on a cracker.
 You’ll need a mixture of kosher salt and sugar, though slightly more on the salty side.